fedecia/docker-compose-to-png/README.md

 # docker-compose-to-png
-Bash script that Generates a diagram of the docker compose service dependencies (depends-on) and their exposed ports
+Bash script that generates a diagram of the docker compose service dependencies (depends-on) and their exposed ports

 Requires docker.